-Universal is coming to Texas, folks!
-Having locations already in Los Angeles, Orlando, Japan, Signapore, and Beijing, Universal has selected Frisco, Texas as the destination for its one-of-a-kind theme park.
+Universal is coming to Texas, folks.
+Having locations already in Los Angeles, Orlando, Japan, Singapore, and Beijing, Universal announced at the start of the year that Frisco, Texas would be the destination for its latest theme park.

 The company stated that the enormous 97-acre site by Universal Parks & Resorts would be “a one-of-a-kind theme park, unlike any other in the world, specifically designed to inspire fun for families with young children” according to the official release on friscotexas.gov.

 Tonight, the City of Frisco approved zoning to allow Universal Parks & Resorts (FTVN Corp.) to move forward to develop its ‘one-of-a kind theme park’ specifically designed for families with young children, ages 3 – 11, on 97-acres of land at the northeast https://t.co/XeanJWQ9wl… pic.twitter.com/Rsh9PL3oyo

 — City of Frisco,Texas (@CityOfFriscoTx) March 8, 2023